nus-cs2103-AY2021S2/ip/docs/README.md

 * There should **no duplication of tasks** with the same task description.

 #### Adding a todo task: `todo`
-Todo command adds a todo task which requires task description and no other field as input.
+The todo command adds a todo task that requires a task description and no other field as user input.

 Format: `todo` DESCRIPTION